-As mentioned above, this gives respondents a range and a degree to which they agree or disagree, rather than a simple yes or no answer which is often insufficient.
-Ultimately, you’ll want to use likert scales when you need to measure sentiment about something in more detail.
+Respondents get a range to which they agree or disagree, rather than a simple yes or no answer which is often insufficient.
+Ultimately, you’ll use likert scales to measure sentiment about something in more detail.

 How to write likert scale survey questions

-When writing likert scale questions, to ensure you get accurate responses and that responders understand what’s being asked of them, there are several things to consider:
+When writing likert scale questions, to ensure you get accurate responses, there are several things to consider:

 1. Keep them simple

-The best way to get accurate results is to ask simple, specific questions.
-Make it crystal clear what you’re asking respondents to judge, whether it’s their preference, opinion or otherwise.
+The best way to get accurate results is asking simple, specific questions.
+Be crystal clear what you’re asking respondents to judge, whether it’s their preference, opinion or otherwise.

-For example, asking them: “How satisfied are you with our service?” and providing a standard scale, from very satisfied to very dissatisfied, provides no room for confusion.
+For example: “How satisfied are you with our service?” and providing a standard scale, from very satisfied to very dissatisfied, provides no room for confusion.

 2. Make sure they’re consistent

-Respondents should fully understand the likert scale they’re being expected to record answers against, this means your answers on either side of the scale should be consistent.
+Respondents should fully understand the likert scale they’re recording answers against, this means answers on either side of the scale should be consistent.